 Other publications include her Pendle Hill Pamphlet, Rebecca Janney Timbres Clark, published in 2007.
 In 2008 she received a grant from the Lyman Fund to continue her research in Poland.
 A Service of Love in Wartime, Nowy Dziennik, and The Quaker Mission in Poland: Relief, Reconstruction, and Religion, Quaker History, vol. 101, Fall 2012 followed .

+Her experiences in the former Yugoslavia continue to influence her writing.
 She has published articles and poems in Friends Journal, including George Fox and the Gnostic Gospels, A Quaker’s Quest in Poland, and A Young Soldier Back from Iraq.
 Her short stories, Balloon Head, and After the War, Notes from a Balkan Journey, appeared in Forge, and Gemini magazines.